neurodatascience/tractoflow_UKBB/README.md

 I found that there are 38 files for each subject that differs in bit size.
 See [zaaa-f_differ.tsv](zaaa-f_differ.tsv) for the list.

+Guillaume found an error in the way the random seed was being set
 ### Logs
 *Stuff about logging here, ie.: some logs are going into the ext3 image, some are being written to the filesystem, there is method to the madness, document it*
 ### Performance and Scalability